renovatebot/renovate/readme.md

 #### Run Renovate on your Pipeline

-Mend provides a _**GitHub Action**_ and _**GitLab Runner**_ to make it easier to run Renovate as a CI pipeline job.
+Mend provides a _**GitHub Action**_ and _**GitLab Runner**_ to help you run Renovate as a CI pipeline job.

 - GitHub Action: [renovatebot/github-action](https://github.com/renovatebot/github-action).
 - GitLab Runner: [Renovate Runner project](https://gitlab.com/renovate-bot/renovate-runner/)
 - AzureDevOps action: [Renovate Me extension](https://marketplace.visualstudio.com/items?itemName=jyc.vsts-extensions-renovate-me)<br>
-  _Note: This extension is created and maintained personally by a Renovate developer/user so support requests relating to the extension itself cannot be answered directly in the main Renovate repository._
+  _Note: This extension is created and maintained personally by a Renovate developer/user.
+Support requests for the extension will not be answered directly in the main Renovate repository._
 - Custom pipeline: You can create a custom pipeline with a **yml** definition that triggers **npx renovate**.
 [More details on how to configure the pipeline](https://docs.renovatebot.com/modules/platform/azure/).

 #### Run Renovate CLI